ccjmne/blog/content/_index.md

 ## User guide

-This Website's colour scheme automatically adjusts to your preference as [indicated by your Web browser](@/flight-manual/web-media-user-preferences.md), which should forward that of your desktop environment; though it currently looks better in **light** mode.
+This Web site's colour scheme automatically adjusts to your preference as [indicated by your Web browser](@/flight-manual/web-media-user-preferences.md), which should forward that of your desktop environment; though it currently looks better in **light** mode.